thebernardlim/til/Sitecore/Sitecore 9 Installation Guide.md

 Script can be found saved as: solr-ssl.ps1

-Command to run: ./solr-ssl.ps1 -KeystoreFile  C:\solr\solr-6.6.2\server\etc\solr-ssl.keystore.jks
+Command to run: `./solr-ssl.ps1 -KeystoreFile  C:\solr\solr-6.6.2\server\etc\solr-ssl.keystore.jks`
 Replace the last parameter with your respective Solr installation directory path and preferred keystore name.
 Point to &#39;etc&#39; subfolder inside this directory.

 If your Powershell is not setup to run scripts, this error will appear:

-cannot be loaded because running scripts is disabled on this
+"cannot be loaded because running scripts is disabled on this system"

-system

-Run Set-ExecutionPolicy RemoteSigned to enable this.
+Run `Set-ExecutionPolicy RemoteSigned` to enable this.

 keytool.exe not on path.
 Enter path to keytool (found in JRE bin folder):